-The Best Athlete - Recordholder
+The Best Athlete -Recordholder

-Sergey Nazarovich Bubka (born December 4, 1963) is a retired Ukrainian pole vaulter.
+Sergiy Nazarovych Bubka (born December 4, 1963) is a retired Ukrainian pole vaulter.
 Repeatedly voted the world's best athlete, he represented the Soviet Union until its collapse in 1991.

-Bubka won 6 consecutive IAAF World Championships, an Olympics gold and broke the world record for men's pole vaulting 35 times (17 outdoor and 18 indoor records).
+Bubka won 6 consecutive IAAF World Championships, an Olympic gold medal and broke the world record for men's pole vaulting 35 times (17 outdoor and 18 indoor records).
 He was the first to clear 6.0 metres and the first and only (as of March 2009) to clear 6.10 metres.